Download: Graduation Application

 When requesting transcripts, be sure to select the option to have your transcript sent after your degree or certificate has been posted.
 Transcripts can be ordered at any time.

-Diplomas for Spring 2018 graduates will be available for pick-up May 29th through June 15th at the Student Services Desk in Buescher Hall on the Union Campus.
+Diplomas for graduates will be available for pick-up with three weeks of the end of the semester at the Student Services Desk in Buescher Hall on the Union Campus.
+Students will be notified via email and text when the diplomas become available.
 Please have photo ID when picking up your diploma.
 Hours are 8:00am to 6:00pm Monday – Thursday and 8:00am – 2:00pm on Fridays.
-Any remaining diplomas will be mailed to the address we have on file on June 15th.
+Any remaining diplomas will be mailed to the address we have on file three weeks after the initial pick-up date.

 |Fall Semester||September 15|